-Ninety years after our founding, across the U.S. many DTS alumni serve as pastors and Christian workers.
-DTS graduates also serve in the U.S. as educators in Bible colleges and seminaries, teaching the next generation of leaders committed to Christ.
+Ninety years after our founding, across the United States, many DTS alumni serve as pastors and Christian workers.
+DTS graduates also serve in the US as educators in Bible colleges and seminaries, teaching the next generation of leaders committed to Christ.

 With the expansion of DTS’s extensions and programs abroad, the reach of God’s Word continues to shrink borders.
 More than six hundred international students graduated from DTS between 1983 and 2014.
 Consider this sampling of these alumni who daily, through the power of the Holy Spirit, weave the grace of God into the communities where they reside.